 The intern will have as much supervision and instruction/mentoring available to them as they desire and we deem necessary.
 We recognize that this is an important year for learning and development.
 With time, we will also expect the intern to function independently in monitoring and managing hospitalized patients, and in seeing ambulatory cases.
 The degree of independence and supervision will vary with the intern.
 We will never leave the intern without clear and available mentorship.

-Due to COVID restrictions, completion of an externship is NOT a prerequisite to application in 2020 and we will consider all applicants.
+Due to COVID restrictions, completion of an externship is NOT currently a prerequisite to application and we will consider all applicants who have completed a remote interview OR externship.
+An externship is strongly encouraged if travel restrictions allow.
 Please fill out the form to schedule a virtual interviews; please reach out if you have questions.

 Prerequisites of Application and Internship